 *Exception: December 8 is a Wednesday

-NOTE: If you prefer not to register with a credit card, please contact Sr. Mary Bernadette Kapfer
+NOTE: If you prefer not to register with a credit card, you can either select “Bill me later” or contact Sr. Mary Bernadette Kapfer

 at 248-634-5566 or email@example.com.